stageor/Customer-Churn-Analysis/README.md

 └── README.md
 ```

-All production logic is implemented in `src/`.
+All production logic resides in `src/`.
-Notebooks are reserved for exploratory analysis.
+Notebooks are used strictly for exploration.

 ---